scipi1/pro-opt/README.md

-# ProChain Transformer
+# ProT - Process Transformer

 ## Overview
-ProChain Transformer is a specialized transformer-based model for time series forecasting, particularly designed for process data.
-It implements a modified transformer architecture based on the Spacetimeformer (Grigsby et al., 2023) with custom embedding layers, attention mechanisms, and encoder-decoder structures tailored for sequential process data analysis and prediction.
+ProT (Process Transformer) is a specialized transformer-based model for time series forecasting, particularly designed for process data analysis and prediction.
+It implements a modified transformer architecture with custom embedding layers, attention mechanisms, and encoder-decoder structures tailored for sequential process data.

-The model is capable of handling missing values in time series data and provides interpretable attention mechanisms to understand the relationships between different parts of the process sequence.
+The model is capable of handling missing values in time series data and provides interpretable attention mechanisms with entropy regularization to understand the relationships between different parts of the process sequence.

 ## Architecture